-Geothermal systems, or water-source heat pumps, are the most energy efficient system available for heating and cooling.
+Geothermal systems, or water-source heat pumps, are the most energy efficient system available for heating and cooling in the Philadelphia area.
 Here is a brief video from Climate Master that does a great job of explaining the technology:

-Geothermal equipment can actually cost less than some of today’s top-of-the-line air-source heat pump systems, especially once you figure in the 30% Federal Tax Credit.
-The added cost comes in the loop installation which can be somewhat expensive in the Philadelphia area, but those costs also qualify for the tax credits and the loops are typically guaranteed for 50 years.
+Geothermal equipment can actually cost less than some of today’s top-of-the-line air-source heat pump systems, especially once you figure in the 30% federal tax credit.
+The added cost comes in the loop installation, which is guaranteed for 50 years.
 Much of this cost will depend on your property layout and the amount of loop required by the system(s).
-We can supply a report using Climate Master’s GeoDesigner software to show you expected operational cost savings so you can see how quickly the savings pays off the added costs.
+We can supply a report using Climate Master’s GeoDesigner software to show you expected operational cost savings so you can see how quickly the savings pay off the added costs.

 W.F.
 Smith was great.
 They worked very professionally and neat.
 They were extremely knowledgeable about the equipment and all specific HVAC practices.
 Would recommend them to the world!

 We have a water well; can we use that for a geothermal system?